Projects

 Artesia Park Birdhouses

 Strong Towns Artesia is working to enhance Artesia Park with a special birdhouse project aimed at supporting local wildlife.
-Thanks to the generosity of our community, we’ve installed the first three birdhouses, with three more on the way.
+Thanks to the generosity of our community, we were able to replace all six of the birdhouses that were recently retired from service at Artesia Park.

 Sponsored by the local community and residents, including Linda Gonzalez, Bob & Yelitza Greene, Lorelei & Lindsey Bailey, The Manalo Family, Rene Trevino, and The Ahir Family, these birdhouses are selected with sustainability, safety of the birds, and ease of maintenance in mind.